 The two brood surveys conducted in the waterbird brood study area successfully documented the species composition of waterbirds breeding in the study area.
-Broods were found for at least 24 of the 38 species recorded in the study area.
-The dates of the first and second brood survey were changed from those stated in the Study Plan because of the delay in the availability of open water and snow-free ground in the study area in 2013.
-The study team selected the survey dates of the first brood survey based on the dates when ducks were observed on breeding water bodies and the presence of female ducks during the breeding population surveys.
-The timing of the first survey on July 20-22 successfully documented the start of the nesting season for ducks and the

-August 1-5 survey documented the end of the nesting season.
-The older broods found on the first brood survey were ducks that started nesting early, most of which were dabbling ducks (Northern Pintail, Mallard, and American Wigeon).
-Scaup were the latest-nesting ducks and were the most abundant species in the waterbird brood study area.
-There was a lot of overlap in the age of broods between dabbling and diving ducks and whether that is a result of the delayed spring is uncertain.
-The presence of open water at breeding water bodies varied throughout the study area during late spring and some areas were suitable for nesting earlier than other areas, which may also be a reason for the variation in brood ages within a species and between species.
+Broods were found during brood surveys for at least 25 of the 40 species recorded in the study area.
+The dates of the first and second brood survey in 2013 were changed from those stated in the Study Plan because of the delay in the availability of open water and snow-free ground in the study area that year.
+In both years, the study team selected the survey dates of the first brood survey based on the dates when ducks were observed on breeding water bodies and the presence of female ducks during the breeding population surveys.
+Brood surveys were conducted earlier in 2014 than in 2013, and a third brood survey was necessary due to the extended period of nest initiation that year.
+There was a great deal of overlap in the age of broods between dabbling and diving ducks in both years, but in general, earlier nesters appeared to be more affected by the late spring in 2013 than later nesters.
+The median start of incubation for Mallards, Northern Pintails, and Green-winged Teal was 11-15 days earlier in 2014 than in 2013, compared to 9 and 6 days for goldeneyes and American Wigeon, respectively.
+The median start of incubation for scaup was 2 days later in 2014 (June 23, compared to June 21 in 2013).
+The presence of open water at breeding water bodies varied throughout the study area during late spring and some areas were suitable for nesting earlier than others, which may also be a reason for the variation in brood ages within a species and between species.